AmeliaMaier/Capstone_Machine_Learning_Apogee/README.md

 <img src="images/Percent_Conversions_Unique_Users.png">

-Due to this extream imbalance in the data and time constraints, I decided to focus on the user level data instead of attempting to improve predictions at the action level.
+Due to this extream imbalance in the dataset and time constraints, I decided to focus on the user level data instead of attempting to improve predictions at the action level.
+I also looked at the distribution of total conversions across users, shown below.
+There is one user who 'converted' 40 times due to a sale on the client's side, which, coupled with the class imbalance, is likely to throw off an regression attempts.

 <img src="images/ConversionsPerUserHistogram.png">

+Due to the imbalances in the dataset, I also decided to use a two main undersampling techniques:
+- While working with the diminsionality reduction and intial grouping tests: I included all the positive class data and a randomly selected sample of equal size from the negative class.
+Each code snipet was run multiple times to see check for result variance due to changes in the available negative class data.
+- While working on testing the affects of including clustering data in Regression and Classification: I withheld 20% of the positive class as part of the test data, oversampled the remaining positive class by 1.5 times its original size (with replacement), took a random sample from the negative class to match the size of the positive class in the training data, and added the remaining negative class samples to the testing data.
+This means my test data was more imbalanced than the original dataset.
+I did this to stress test the models due to training them on UnderOverSampled data.

 ### Dimintionality Reduction